JinwooMcLee/ds-for-self-taught/intro.md

 **What you won't get after reading this book are**
 * What to learn to become a data engineer (*I haven't worked as data engineer, so I cannot help you with that*)
 * All the knowledges needed for data scientist or analyst (*But I can indicate you good resources*)

+# Prerequisites
+Being able to read middle school level math equations.
+I tried not to write equations and codes as much as I can, but unfortunately I couldn't avoid to write some math equations at all.

 # Acknowledgement